What We See

 Conclusion

 ABF sits at the intersection of long-term structural inefficiencies and near-term market changes.
-The post-GFC regulatory environment, shifting bank priorities, and a rising rate backdrop have created a fertile environment for private capital.
-In this evolving landscape, dynamic investing provides a distinct edge, enabling unconstrained allocation into the most attractive risk-adjusted opportunities.
-As capital continues to pour into the space, the ability to stay nimble, independent, and disciplined is proving more essential than ever.
+The post-GFC regulatory environment, shifting bank priorities, and a higher rate backdrop have created a fertile environment for private capital.
+As capital continues to flow into the space, however, differences in structure, data transparency, underwriting rigor, and monitoring approaches have widened the dispersion of outcomes—particularly in strategies where historical performance data is limited or structural assumptions play an outsized role.

 Important Disclosures & Appendix